Glitchy-Sheep/handbrake-batch-compressor/.github/pull_request_template.md

 - [ ] Essential tests added
 - [ ] Documentation updated

+- [ ] Update changelog and versions everywhere (if necessary)
+- [ ] Add tags to a specific commit and push them to trigger a release (if necessary)

 ## ⚠ Notes
 <!-- Any important notes about the PR. -->